 Since the cups can also be applied to major acupressure points, the practice is possibly effective at treating digestive issues, skin issues, and other conditions commonly treated with acupressure.

-A 2012 review of studies suggests cupping therapy’s healing power may be more than just a placebo effect.
+A suggests cupping therapy’s healing power may be more than just a placebo effect.
 The researchers found that cupping therapy may help with the following conditions, among others:

 However, the authors acknowledge that most of the 135 studies they reviewed contain a high level of bias.
 More studies are needed to assess the true effectiveness of cupping.